AlexsLemonade/OpenPBTA-analysis/README.md

     └── readme.md
 ```

-For the current availabe data, please refer to [doc/release-notes.md](./release-notes.md)
+For the current available data, please refer to [doc/release-notes.md](./release-notes.md)

 To download data from S3, [aws-cli](https://github.com/aws/aws-cli) is recommended.
 But other tools like `wget` or `curl` should also work.